 Buy Flood Insurance

 You do not have to live in a floodplain to purchase flood insurance or to be at risk from flooding, you can purchase flood insurance at the lower Preferred Risk Rate.
-Approximately 25% of all flood insurance claims nationwide are from “low-risk” areas which are not in the mapped floodplains.
+Approximately 25% of all flood insurance claims nationwide are from “low-risk” areas that are not in the mapped floodplains.
 Separate coverage for both structures and contents is available.
 There is a 30 day waiting period before coverage becomes effective.
 To learn more about flood insurance or locate a nearby provider, please visit the Floodsmart website.
 Also, check out the FEMA publication Answers to Questions About Flood Insurance.

 Take Measures to Protect Your Property